aframevr/aframe-presentation-kit/content.md

 <!-- Notes -->
 - Based on DOM
-- Interoperates with existing libraries and frameworks
+- Can integrate with existing libraries and web frameworks

 ---